vutuanhungkkk/ALU-on-DE10/README.md

-This project involves designing a System-on-Chip (SOC) using a PS2 keyboard and an Altera DE10 Standard board.
 The project is divided into two main parts:

 PART 1: FPGA IMPLEMENTATION